amwebexpert/etoolbox/README.md

 #### `yarn run electron:build`

 Builds the `Electron` app package for production to the `dist` folder.
+See also the following script:

+    rebuildMacRelease.sh

 Your `Electron` app is ready to be distributed!